Lymphedema

 Compared to the past, the cases that do occur are usually less severe in terms of the impact on movement and the way the arm looks.

-In the past, people treated for breast cancer almost always had a procedure called axillary dissection to remove axillary lymph nodes.
+In the past, people treated for breast cancer almost always had a procedure called axillary lymph node dissection to remove axillary lymph nodes.

 Now, most people have a less invasive procedure called sentinel node biopsy.
 This procedure removes fewer lymph nodes than axillary dissection, so there’s less risk of lymphedema [3,16,20-24].

-Women who have sentinel node biopsy are about 3-4 times less likely to develop lymphedema than those who have an axillary dissection [20,29].
+Women who have sentinel node biopsy are about 3 to 4 times less likely to develop lymphedema than those who have an axillary dissection [20,29].

 One year after breast surgery [18,30-31]: